GuillaumeCisco/guillaumecisco/README.md

 https://docs.aws.amazon.com/AmazonElastiCache/latest/UserGuide/GettingStarted.CreateCluster.html
 Don't forget to create a isolated security group for opening port 6379 as described in the documentation.

-For testing your generated docker with your localhosted redis, update you deploy.js file and do not forget to comment the parth that push to your registry, then:
+For testing your generated docker with your localhosted redis, update your `deploy.js` file and do not forget to comment the part that push to your registry, then:
 ```shell
 $> redis-cli flushall && docker run -it -v /etc/letsencrypt/:/etc/letsencrypt/ --net="host" -p 8000:8000 docker_image_name:latest
 ```

 You'll notice I also bind the let's encrypt folder, more information in the next part.

 Then head to https://localhost:8001/

 Do not forget to `redis-cli flushall` when testing multiple times.

 Disable redis for testing this project in ssl with `-p 8001:8443`